I first got in touch with Redneck Revolt through the Internet.

 I decided right then this was not the group for me.

 I mean what the fuck?
 Who the fuck did they think they are?
 Great ‘revolutionaries’, surely.

 I can make whatever suggestions that I feel like should be made.
 What the seniority issue had to do with it is beyond me.

 I was being asked for credentials.
 I was being made to prove my credibility, something we workers are familiar with doing everyday, to our managers, our bosses and society itself.
 But I was being made to prove my credibility inside one of our institutions.
 Fucking travesty,

 I started asking, is this group even anarchist?
 Is this group even communist?

 I’m no coward.
 I’m also not blind.
 Redneck Revolters: You want Spanish Civil War 2.0.
 Well, there’s one big thing missing – communities.
 In 2017, they barely exist anymore.
 We have to build not only a revolutionary movement, not only revolutionary networks and groups, not only our own individual theoretical strength, but communities.
 The now mythological legendary revolutionaries, the Malatestas, the Durruitis and Mahknos, the Volines – these people came from a time when they were a part of something.
 They belonged to something.
-They belonged to communities who belonged to them.
+They belonged to tribes who belonged to them.
 It was organic.
-They weren’t middle class white kids volunteering to tune-up people’s bikes and help people at the shooting range, even those these activities were happening.
+They weren’t middle class “white kids” volunteering to tune-up people’s bikes and help people at the shooting range, even though those activities were happening.
 There was no time to waste sitting behind a keyboard in an Internet chat room on Facebook all day, no Internet to waste it on.
 They were from the neighborhoods they were in.
 There was a rich anarchist tradition full of vitality and potential because of this.